TYPE DESIGN INFORMATION PAGE last updated on Wed Oct 4 15:39:15 EDT 2023

 Type in New Zealand

-Educational and reference site run by Ben Archer, a designer, educator and type enthusiast located in England (who was in Auckland, New Zealnd, before that).
+Educational and reference site run by Ben Archer, a designer, educator and type enthusiast located in England (who was in Auckland, New Zealand, before that).
 Glossary.
 Timeline.
 Type categories.
 Paul Shaw's list of the 100 most significant typefaces of all times were recategorized by Archer:

 Josh Wyatt (Accidental Design) is a design student from Upper Hutt, Wellington, New Zealand.
 He created the beautiful sans face shown here.
 Kris Sowesby was his teacher at Massey University.
 [Google] [More] ⦿

 Born in Sydney, raised in New Zealand.
 Designer of GF Zucchini (1998) at Garagefonts.
 Also create HUD and Decoder, two techno typefaces.

 Kerikeri and/or Matakana, New Zealand-based multidisciplinary designer whose company is called New Royal Standard.
 He created the athletic lettering inline typeface Lockout (2012).

 During her graphic design and photography studies at Auckland University of Technology in Auckland, New Zealand, Anneliese Van der Kwaak designed the display typeface Madame (2013), which was, in her words, influenced by the French Revolution.
 In 2014, she created the rounded modular typeface Bombaay express.
 [Google] [More] ⦿

 Annette O'Sullivan trained as a graphic designer and worked in design studios in New Zealand prior to further study in typography at the London College of Printing.
 She has an MA degree in typography and graphic design.
 While in Britain, she worked in publishing and museum design, notably for The Museum of the Royal Welch Fusiliers, Caenarfon Castle, North Wales, the Hong Kong Museum of Coastal Defence, Hong Kong and the Royal Armouries Artillery Hall, Fort Nelson.
 She currently lectures in typography at Massey University, Wellington, and continues to explore contemporary typographic application within a historic context.
 [Google] [More] ⦿